 Authorities in Italy are banning certain behaviours, like littering and jumping into canals or sitting on the Spanish Steps in Rome.
-Amsterdam is prohibiting openings of any new tourist shops.
+Amsterdam is prohibiting the opening of any new tourist shops.
 Barcelona is limiting visitors to popular attractions.
 Are these measures extreme?
 Necessary?
 Probably both.

-To deal with overtourism, the focus is shifting towards responsible tourism.
-What can we all do to improve the travel experience.
+To deal with overtourism, the focus is shifting toward responsible tourism.
+What can we all do to improve the travel experience?
 Despite the rise of flight shaming people for flying, air travel still is one of the most accessible modes of getting around.
 Responsible travel is not just about alternatives to flying.
-It’s about the industry changing its practices instead of pointing fingers at the users.
+It’s about the industry-changing practices instead of pointing fingers at the users.

 Responsibility as a travel blogger

 As someone who loves to travel and inspire others to do the same, it was dawning on me that people like me are the ones that make travel seem so easy and carefree.
 Almost as if it was a right for everyone.
 Are we part of the problem?

 I can say for certain that I have never read a blog that told people to go and be stupid while travelling.
 I don’t write about travel to encourage people to damage things and kill wildlife.
 Quite the opposite.
 I am a proponent of responsible travel and encourage people to learn about the destinations beyond finding where to take Instagramable pics.

 As a travel blogger, I need to be conscious of how I write my stories.
 What message I am sending to my readers and how much I educate myself about this issue.
 Like anything else, education and awareness are the first steps to addressing the issues.
 This doesn’t have to be the elephant in the room.